 Before starting to practice asana, the bladder and the bowels should be free.

-The best time to practice is either early in the morning or late in the evening.
+The best time to practice the stages of yoga is either early in the morning or late in the evening.
 In the first ray of the morning light, our body tends to be stiff thus, making it difficult for our body to adjust.
 This can be overcome with regular practise.
 When it is dusk, our body becomes quite used to movements so it is easier to stretch one’s body during the evening hours.

 Do not practise asanas if you have been out in the sun for several hours.